learn-co-curriculum/ios-0616/week-1/day-5.md

 You did it! // :blue_heart:

-What are you going to code on the weekend?
+What are you going to code over the weekend?

 Time        |   Plan   |
 ----------------|-------